DanielHe4rt/disco-the-ripper/README.md

 # Disco the Ripper

-Disco the Ripper was created to rip all messages from a Discord specific channel into JSON via CLI and help people to investigate some servers who has awkward channels before they get deleted.
+Disco the Ripper was created to rip all messages from a Discord specific channel into JSON via CLI and help people to investigate some servers who have awkward channels before they get deleted.

 This project was designed with [Laravel Zero](https://laravel-zero.com).